 What is product-market fit, and why does it matter?

-In simple terms, product-market fit is the degree to which a product satisfies a strong market demand.
+In simple terms, product-market fit is the degree to which a product / minimum viable product (MVP) satisfies strong market demand.

 "How disappointed would you be if you could no longer use this product?"